 When a worker dies at work, or is found dead in the workplace, in an area where the worker had a right to be in the course of his or her employment, it is presumed that the death was work-related unless it is proved otherwise.
-There will be an investigation by the Ministry of Labour Relations Occupational Health and Safety (OHS) Division if a death occurs at the workplace.
+There will be an investigation by the Occupational Health and Safety Division of the Ministry of Labour Relations and Workplace Safety if a death occurs at the workplace.